To learn more email us at firstname.lastname@example.org

 Each club includes a clear presentation of the Gospel and an opportunity for children to trust the Lord Jesus as Savior.
 Every club also includes strong discipleship training to build character and strengthen moral and spiritual growth.

 Good News Club® (GNC) will be a ministry of the local church.
 CEF will train, equip and provide key aspects to this club for the church but it will simply be a ministry outreach of the local church!

-- Work within the basics needed by CEF for a club to be called a GNC
+· Work within the basics needed by CEF for club to be called a GNC

-- Provide the 8-hour initial training and follow up training
+· Provide the 8 hour initial required training and follow up training

-A CEF Ministry coordinator will be assigned to the church for the GNC.
-They will facilitate the partnership and will continue to communicate with the church in regards to the GNC.
+· A CEF Ministry coordinator will be assigned to the church for the GNC.

 Frequently Asked Questions

 Good News Clubs do require our curriculum to be used.
 Initial resource pack for the year is about $90-$100.
 Each 6-week curriculum will be about $40-$50.
 Snacks, prizes, any rental fees and etc. are taken care of by the church as well.